talhof8/mellow-blog/_posts/2022-03-21-project-mellow.md

 ---
 layout: post
-title: "Introducing Mellow: Putting your inventory stocking up for auction"
+title: "Introducing Mellow: Put your inventory stocking up for auction"
 image: assets/images/posts/2022-03-21-introducing-mellow-cover.jpg
 description: "Starting a new business is definitely exciting.
 It's a new beginning, a new chance.
 It's also pretty scary, especially if you bet your savings on it.
 Hiring employees, finding good suppliers, dealing with stupid bureaucracies, launching, marketing...
 It's a tough row to hoe."
 hidden: false